AlapMistry/pr-semgrep-scanner/README.md

    - Run Semgrep scan on the code changes
    - Perform a security check for potential vulnerabilities
 4. Results are streamed back to the web UI in real-time as they become available
-5. Plan execution details are stored in the `demo_runs` directory
+5. Plan execution details are stored in the `demo_runs` directory if development mode is enabled

 ## Tools Used